guilhermgonzaga/rpi-cups-server/README.md

 # rpi-cups-server

-Raspberry Pi enabled CUPS print server that turns the printer on when a new job arrives and off after a period of inactivity.
+Raspberry Pi powered CUPS print server that turns the printer on when a new job arrives and off after a period of inactivity.

 The script will poll the CUPS active job queue and control the printer accordingly: if there are jobs, turn the printer on; After a period of inactivity, turn the printer off.
 As is, the printer is controlled with a high pulse on the GPIO pin specified in the settings file.
 This pulse may be used e.g. to fake a on/off button press with an optocoupler (modding required).